-Fortunately InstantData has the ability to use the indexes stored with the ESE Backup Client.
-This article explains how to do that.
+Fortunately, InstantData has the ability to use the indexes stored with the ESE Agent.
+To do this:

 - Launch InstantData from the Console or by using using a shared InstantData URL.

-- Locate you ESE Client history folder (it can be found in the working folder which is specified under the 'Disk Usage' option in ESE), typically C:\ProgramData\Redstor Backup Pro\Backup Client ESE\data\history
+- Locate your ESE Agent history folder (it can be found in the working folder which is specified under the 'Disk Usage' option in ESE), typically C:\ProgramData\Redstor Backup Pro\Backup Client ESE\data\history.

 - Open a command prompt on the InstantData folder referred to above, and launch InstantData.exe as follows: